ElementsProject/lightning/doc/INSTALL.md

     export QEMU_LD_PREFIX=/path/to/raspberry/arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf/arm-linux-gnueabihf/sysroot/

-Obtain and install cross-compiled versions of sqlite3, gmp and zlib:
+Obtain and install cross-compiled versions of sqlite3 and zlib:

 Download and build zlib: